OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 ### Get the user's identity through SSO

 Often your add-in only needs the user's identity.
-For example, you may just want personalize your add-in and display the user's name on the task pane.
+For example, you may just want to personalize your add-in and display the user's name on the task pane.
 Or you might want a unique ID to associate the user with their data in your database.
 This can be accomplished by just getting the access token for the user from Office.

 To get the user's identity through SSO, call the [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_) method.
 The method returns an access token that is also an identity token containing several claims that are unique to the current signed in user, including `preferred_username`, `name`, `sub`, and `oid`.
 For more information on these properties, see [Microsoft identity platform ID tokens](/azure/active-directory/develop/id-tokens).
 For an example of the token returned by [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_), see [Example access token](sso-in-office-add-ins.md#example-access-token).